Tracer contest

 @Alex the Entreprenerd Yep, that’s completely right.
 However (and this is something we should have made clear in an assumptions section), all markets will be deployed by the DAO/DAO multisig.
 You can see that the

-) unlike the hack with changing the keeper (more directly this way) but we’ve been going under the assumption that the only reason we’d do this is in the rescue of user funds in the case of some hack.If the governance multisig is compromised, they have the ability to do a lot of damage but we’ve been going under the assumption this just won’t be the case, which I think is a safe one to make.
+payKeeperFromBalancesfunction has a modifier calledonlyGov— meaning only governance (the DAO/DAO multisig) can change this and that’s something that’s immutable and can’t be changed.
+Governance also has the ability to take quote tokens out of theLeveragedPoolcontract (withwithdrawQuote) unlike the hack with changing the keeper (more directly this way) but we’ve been going under the assumption that the only reason we’d do this is in the rescue of user funds in the case of some hack.If the governance multisig is compromised, they have the ability to do a lot of damage but we’ve been going under the assumption this just won’t be the case, which I think is a safe one to make.
 So you’re right in that

-sending tokens to the wrong user is the least of problems if that happens because governance would only ever drain funds in the case of a major hack.
+uncommitcan send tokens to the wrong user in case the function reverts because of governance draining funds directly or via setting a malicious keeper, but I think thatuncommitsending tokens to the wrong user is the least of problems if that happens because governance would only ever drain funds in the case of a major hack.
 If we’re going under the assumption that the multisig can easily be compromised, then the “centralisation” point around the DAO would be a much bigger point.I still think this should be a low/information by virtue of the fact that unless there is an underlying bug in the contracts,

-can’t be called (it may as well be dead code) — if it gets called because governance has rugged, that is then relatively a fairly small problem because all the funds would be at risk in a much more direct way in that case.
+uncommitcan’t be called (it may as well be dead code) — if it gets called because governance has rugged, that is then relatively a fairly small problem because all the funds would be at risk in a much more direct way in that case.

 Alex the Entreprenerd (judge) commented: